jlyonsmith/Tson/Website/app/home/tson_format.md

 The TSON (Typeable Simple Object Notation) is based on the [JSON](http://www.json.org/) and [JSV](http://mono.servicestack.net/mythz_blog/?p=176) data formats.
 It is intended to be a _storage_ and not a _transmission_ format, and one that is editable by humans.
 As such it includes the following primary differences which benefit humans vs. computers:

-- Double quotes (" ") are optional, and can be omitted for most simple alphanumeric strings
+- Double quotes (" ") are optional, and can be omitted for most simple alphanumeric strings.
 - When quotes are used, everything within them, including newlines, is part of the string.
+Additionally, you can use any of the JSON control sequences beginning with `\`.
 - You can include comments in the data using the hash (#) symbol.
 - TSON data always contains an _object_ at the root.
 The root curly brackets ({ }) are optional _only for this object_.